Shinnik Stadium

-In 2002, the stadium was installed the largest at that time video card in Russia.
+History

 In June 2008, the reconstruction of the stadium was planned, which was to be completed in 2010 to the 1000th anniversary of Yaroslavl.
 The general plan provided for a canopy over all the stands of the stadium, all the stands should have been two-tier, except for the East, for the reason that it goes to the roadway.
 Track and field athletics tracks were to be preserved.
 As of autumn 2010, only the new South Stand was rebuilt [1].
 May 22, 2011 at the stadium "Shinnik" was the final of the Russian Football Cup 2011.

 In 2012, Yaroslavl was originally selected to host 2018 FIFA World Cup matches.
 The stadium was supposed to be completely reconstructed, but Yaroslavl was cut from the final host list.